ray-x/go.nvim/README.md

   errors...
 - Go to alternative go file (between test and source)
 - Test with ginkgo, richgo inside floaterm (to enable floaterm, guihua.lua has to be installed)
-- Go 1.18beta1 support, check go1.18 branch
+- Go 1.18beta1 support, configure your go to `go1.18beta1` in config

 ## Installation